aaron8004963/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](report3Image\combineAndTest.png)

 ### Describing
-This option allowed us to copy whole directory with "scp -r".
+This option allowed us to copy directory with "scp -r".
 And this command is also allowed use combination of ";" and "ssh"